sagardstar/sagardstar.github.io/misc/_posts/2025-07-26-working_with_a_birth_doula_heres_everything_we_learned.md

 ---
 layout: post
 title: "Working with a birth doula: here's everything we learned"
-subtitle: "When my wife and I were preparing for the birth of our first child (who arrived in Jan this year), we had never even heard the word doula.
-A friend&#8212;American, already a parent&#8212;brought it up when we were confused about whether we should be looking for a doctor or a midwife, and what even comes first: picking a hospital or a doctor?
-She casually said, &#8220;If I had another baby, I&#8217;d definitely hire a doula.&#8221;"
+subtitle: ""
-tags: []
+tags: [doula, personal experience, pregnancy]
 ---

-When my wife and I were preparing for the birth of our first child (who arrived in Jan this year), we had never even heard the word *doula*.
+When my wife and I were preparing for the birth of our first child (who arrived in Jan this year), we had never even heard the word _doula_.
 A friend—American, already a parent—brought it up when we were confused about whether we should be looking for a doctor or a midwife, and what even comes first: picking a hospital or a doctor?
 She casually said, “If I had another baby, I’d definitely hire a doula.”

 We were both confused.
 Was that an English word?
 “Doula”?
-Or was it *adoula*?
+Or was it _adoula_?
 We weren’t sure, and spent a few minutes verifying that it was, in fact, a thing.

 From what we gathered, a doula isn’t a medical professional, but someone who offers emotional and physical support during labor and delivery.
 There are actually two types: birth doulas, who support during labor, and postpartum doulas who support after birth.
 Still, we weren’t quite convinced.
 A relative connected us with an OBGYN in the U.S., and when we asked her about it, her reaction was skeptical: “Why would you need a doula?
 They’re not even medically trained.”

 We left it at that.

-But a few weeks later, I found myself reading *[The Birth Partner](https://www.amazon.com/Birth-Partner-5th-Childbirth-Companions/dp/1558329102)*, trying to prepare for my role.
+But a few weeks later, I found myself reading _[The Birth Partner](https://www.amazon.com/Birth-Partner-5th-Childbirth-Companions/dp/1558329102)_, trying to prepare for my role.
 The book goes deep—stages of labor, support strategies, what the birthing person might experience, and what the partner is supposed to do, and also, what the partner might be going through during labor.
 I was only a few chapters in and already feeling overwhelmed.

 Slowly, I started getting convinced that a doula might actually be helpful.
-I was struggling just *reading* about labor—how would I show up calmly and effectively during the real thing?
+I was struggling just _reading_ about labor—how would I show up calmly and effectively during the real thing?
 Plus the book also kept highlighting how and where a doula might be helpful in the process.

 Around that time, I was also reading [Expecting Better](https://www.amazon.com/Expecting-Better-Conventional-Pregnancy-Wrong/dp/0143125702) by [Emily Oster](https://en.wikipedia.org/wiki/Emily_Oster)—who had been one of my professors at Brown, so there was some trust factor.
 She wrote that they had hired a doula, and that her husband [Jesse Shapiro](https://shapiro.scholars.harvard.edu/) (also my professor, and honestly someone I trust even more than Emily!) had initially been skeptical, but later called it the best decision they made.
 That pushed me further over the fence.

 I began nudging my wife towards the idea.
-She hadn’t read *The Birth Partner* or been following my mini-research spree, so it felt a bit out of the blue to her.
+She hadn’t read _The Birth Partner_ or been following my mini-research spree, so it felt a bit out of the blue to her.
 But after a bit of convincing, she gave me the green light to start the doula search.

 ## The Search: Where Do You Even Begin?